kiwijuice56/gd-mobile-physiology/addons/gd-mobile-physiology/README.md

 # gd-mobile-physiology

 A library that processes smartphone data into physiological signals, such as heart and breathing rate.
+Also includes wobble measurement to detect brain trauma.

+The intended usage is to record data by holding the device up to your chest.
+Good readings require about 15-30 seconds of recording.
+The wobble recording should be done standing up.

+Requires Godot 4.4.stable.mono or later.

 ## Installation
-Note: This project requires the Mono version of Godot (last tested on version `4.3.stable.mono`).
+Note: This project requires the Mono version of Godot.
 1) Copy the `addons/gd-mobile-physiology/` folder into your project's `addons` folder.
 2) Include the `Accord.NET` dependency in your build settings:
 	- (If your project DOES NOT have a `.csproj` file): Copy the `heart-rate-sensor.csproj` and `heart-rate-sensor.sln` files from the download folder